andaze/hugo-jobs/content/message/voice/senior1.en.md

 workexpAnswer :
 ---

-#### `--Why did you decide to join Andaz?`
+#### `--Why did you decide to join Andaze?`
 I joined the company because I wanted to work remotely from my home in Gujarat, India.
 Currently, I am involved in product development, progress management, and training of junior staff.
-In the course of my work, I have been greatly impressed by the unique culture of Andaz, the projects we are working on, and the technology we are using.
+In the course of my work, I have been greatly impressed by the unique culture of Andaze, the projects we are working on, and the technology we are using.
 I have been able to learn a lot of new know-how.

 #### `--Growth and change after joining the company`
 I've been able to learn new technologies such as Azure and Blazor, and I've been able to play a great role in project management and team management to train young people.